-Indian Wells is a decidedly white-collar city, with fully 94.28% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Indian Wells is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Indian Wells who work in sales jobs (21.27%), management occupations (19.16%), and healthcare (10.78%).
+Indian Wells is a decidedly white-collar city, with fully 93.58% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Indian Wells is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Indian Wells who work in management occupations (37.40%), sales jobs (16.13%), and healthcare (7.11%).

 Of important note, Indian Wells is also a city of artists.
 Indian Wells has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Indian Wells’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.89% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Indian Wells telecommute to their jobs.
+Overall, about 15.29% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Indian Wells is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.